twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TFONTINSTALLWIZARDFORM** – Installs the font and use it in other applications.
 * **TFONTLOGFORM** – Displays the log for any font (**Developer Tools: Font Log**).
 * **TFONTOVERVIEWFORM** – Shows all the glyphs in any font.
 * **TFONTPROPERTIESFORM** – Contains properties and unsupported tables in the font.
-If Chinese, Japanese or Korean is used as non-Unicode language, in the **Unsupported Tables** tab it substitutes Latin-1 accented letters by ASCII counterparts, e.g. Wästman by Wastman and some Latin-1 symbols by fullwidth versions, e.g. ¬ and £ or other symbols, e.g. « by &lt;&lt;.
+If Chinese, Japanese or Korean is used as non-Unicode language, in the **Unsupported Tables** tab it substitutes Latin-1 accented letters by ASCII counterparts, e.g. Wästman by Wastman and some Latin-1 symbols by fullwidth versions, e.g. ¬ and £ or other symbols, e.g. « by &lt;&lt; (much less than).
 * **TFONTSETTINGSFORM** – Contains tabs for basic or legal naming fields, basic metric settings, Unicode range and character encoding settings and more.
 * **TFONTTABLESFORM** (version 2.0 until 6.5) – Shows a list of supported and unsupported tables in the font (unsupported tables is a separate tab in `TFONTPROPERTIESFORM` in version 7.0 & above).
 * **TFONTTESTFORM** – Test desktop fonts (not web fonts).
 The text in `mmFontTest` and `Memo1` is the program name, uppercase (the last six letters continue on a new line), lowercase and numbers.
-* **TFORMADDANCHOR** (version 7.0 & above) – Adds anchors on any glyph to the font.
+* **TFORMADDANCHOR** (version 7.0 & above) – Adds anchors to any glyph in the font if positioning data exists.
 * **TFORMOPENTYPEDESIGNERSETTINGS** (version 7.0 & above) – Shows an interface for viewing and setting options in `TOPENTYPEDESIGNERFORM`.
 * **TFORMULAFORM** (version 12.0) – Shows a dialog to write formulas to construct anchor based composite glyphs.
 * **TFRAMECATEGORY** – Contains categories in the font overview (left side).
-* **TFRAMEGLYPHMEMBER** – Used by `TFONTOVERVIEWFORM` to display glyph members.
+* **TFRAMEGLYPHMEMBER** – Used by `TGLYPHEDITFORM` when editing colored glyphs to display glyph members.
+Shown automatically when switching to color mode.
-* **TFRAMEPALETTE** – Shows a palette of colors for use with multicolored fonts.
+* **TFRAMEPALETTE** – Shows the color palette for use with multicolored fonts.
+Shown automatically when switching to color mode.
 * **TGASPFORM** (version 2.0 until 6.5) – Manages gasps in the font (replaced with the Smoothing tab in `TFONTSETTINGSFORM` in version 7.0 & above).
 * **TGENERATECONTOURSCANCELFORM** – Used when generating contours.
 * **TGENERATEPROBLEMREPORTFORM** (version 3.0 until 11.5) – Used when pressing **Next** in `TVALIDATIONWIZARDFORM`.